RynAgain/LED_MATRIX-Project/README.md

 ## Project Structure

-- `consolidated_games.py`: Contains the logic for both Tic-Tac-Toe and Snake games.
+- `consolidated_games.py`: Contains the logic for both Tic-Tac-Toe and Snake games, and now automatically cycles through these games, time display, and YouTube streaming.
 - `youtube_stream.py`: Handles YouTube video streaming functionality using yt-dlp.
 - `youtube_urls.csv`: Contains list of YouTube URLs to play in sequence.
 - `requirements.txt`: Lists all Python dependencies (for Raspberry Pi deployment).